openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &nonce=n-0S6_WzA2Mj
 ```

+#### `aud` of a Request Object

+When the RP is using a Request Object as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], in a Self-Issued OP Request, `aud` claim MUST be omitted.
+Self-Issued OP identifier is unique per instance, and it is challenging for the RP to know that identifier at the request time.

 ## Cross-Device Self-Issued OpenID Provider Request

 The cross-device Authorization Request differs from the same-device variant (with response type `id_token`) as defined in (#siop_authentication_request) as follows: